NateWr/healthSciences/README.md

 An official theme for [OJS 3.1.1+](https://pkp.sfu.ca/ojs/) designed for health science journals or any journal that wants a clean, modern appearance.

-Current version: healthSciences v1.0.5

 This theme was commissioned and is maintained by the [Public Knowledge Project](https://pkp.sfu.ca/).
 For all non-technical questions, please visit the [PKP Forum](https://forum.pkp.sfu.ca/).

 ## Demonstration

 You can see a demonstration of this theme on the [PKP website](https://demo.publicknowledgeproject.org/ojs3/demo/index.php/health-sciences).

 ## Installation

-You can install the latest stable release by going to the `Settings` > `Websites` > `Plugins` > `Plugin Gallery` page in your Open Journal Systems website.
+This theme can be installed through the **Plugin Gallery** in Open Journal Systems.
+If it's not available in the plugin gallery, you may need to update Open Journal Systems to a compatible version.

 If you'd like to use unreleased packages, you can clone this repository or follow these steps: